TouchDesigner/TouchEngine-macOS/README.md

 The earliest TouchDesigner version which works with this version of TouchEngine is 2020.28110.
 Generally, the most up-to-date release is recommended.

-Users can specify a particular version to use by including a folder named "TouchEngine" alongside the component .tox being loaded.
-This folder can be a renamed TouchDesigner application, or a file-system link to an installation or application location (either a symbolic link or a macOS Finder alias).
+Users can specify a particular version to use by including a file named "TouchEngine" alongside the component .tox being loaded.
+This file can be a renamed TouchDesigner application, or a file-system link to an application location (either a symbolic link or a macOS Finder alias).

 Example Project
 ---------------

 The example project "Hello TouchEngine" demonstrates some of the techniques discussed below.
-The classes prefixed "TCH" may be useful in your own projects to manage resources shared with TouchEngine.
+The classes prefixed "TCH" may be useful in your own projects to manage resources shared with TouchEngine, and to correctly handle some of the considerations detailed below.

 TEObjects